ARB Radiator Support Bracket For 5th Gen 4Runner – Install & Review

 Final Step: Reinstall Stock Skid Plate

-After all three 14mm bolts are tight on the new BP-51 brace mount, you’re ready to reinstall the stock skid plate.
+After all (3) 14mm bolts on the new BP-51 brace mount are tight, you can reinstall the stock skid plate.

-Be careful when inserting the two 12mm bolts on the driver’s side and do not push on the bolts too hard when trying to get the threads started.
-It will not take much force to push those caged nuts out of the square holes on the new brace mount.
+Be careful when inserting the (2) 12mm bolts on the driver’s side and do not push on the bolts too hard when trying to get the threads started.
+Pushing those caged nuts out of the square holes on the new brace mount will not take much force.
 I accidentally pushed them out and had to rework them back in, so just take your time.

-It is best to get the passenger side bolts in first.
-Then, lightly get the driver’s side bolts started into those caged nuts.
-Finally, tighten them all down and that will complete the installation.
+It is best to install the passenger-side bolts first.
+Then, lightly install the driver-side bolts into those caged nuts.
+Finally, tighten them all down, and that will complete the installation.

 Final Thoughts